awesome-archive/techlead/README_EN.md

 2. Inclusion -> Influence: Understand the relevant technical details, clearly show action, initiative, empathy, lead by example, start with small success
 3. Influence -> Openness: Collect worries, ask/give feedback, talk about gossip, show our weaknesses, admit mistakes, promote meetings/sharing, make a meal together, social activities

-These are just some methodologies, first go to ** prove your own value**, and then draw closer to other/her people.
+These are just some methodologies, first go to **prove yourself**, and then draw closer to other/her people.

 ## Tech Lead Toolbox